trivago/gollum/docs/src/gen/formatter/metadatacopy.rst

 MetadataCopy
 ============

-Copy data from defined payload or meta data to set meta data field(s).
+This formatter sets metadata fields by copying data from the message's payload or from other metadata fields.